invertedtomato/lightweight-serialization/README.md

     [LightWeightProperty(2)] // The index is used to identify the field, not the name public SubPOCO Sub;

-    [LightWeightProperty(1)] // For best performance, start with index 0 and increment, though they don't need to be in order public Boolean Vegetable;
+    [LightWeightProperty(1)] // Start with index of 0 and increment for each additional field (skipping number is fine) public Boolean Vegetable;
 }